Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ## Flask modules

-- Flask - This is the main library of code for the framework
+- Flask - This is the main library of code for the framework.
 - flash - This allows the app to display flash messages on the screen when the user completes a specific action.
-- render_template - This directs the app to render a specific HTML template
+- render_template - This directs the app to render a specific HTML template.
-- redirect - This directs the app to an HTML page inside the app on a user action
+- redirect - This directs the app to an HTML page inside the app on a user action.
-- request - This allows the app to interact with POST or GET requests from the HTML
+- request - This allows the app to interact with POST or GET requests from the HTML.
 - session - This allows the app to create user sessions, allowing the user to log in to the app.
 - url_for - This allows the HTML to have links that can interact with the flask code.
 - g - I used this to set a global variable for users.